 Keywords: Gender, Women, Politics, Social Networks, Intercultural mediation

 Abstract: The history of Ottoman Algeria remains understudied, but the history of women in Ottoman Algeria is practically unknown.
 The few extant fragments of knowledge about women during this 300-year period emerge in colonial literature and travel narratives.
 However, through close reading and text-mining these sources, as well as nineteenth century chronicles of Ottoman governors, problematic as they are, relational networks can be reconstructed that surface the lives and roles of both remarkable and ordinary Algerian women.
 The network of relations reveals the ways in which women were central to the creation and maintenance of the socio-political fabric that held together the tenuous bonds of Ottoman Algerian society and government in the eastern province of Constantine between 1567 and 1837.
+Find more about monder law.
 I argue not only that Algerian women were essential intercultural mediators and conduits to power, but also that contemporary Ottoman officials and autochthonous Algerian men clearly understood this fact in ways that have been lost in the historical record.
 This study, then, seeks to mirror the historical reality by centering women in the narrative, correcting the inaccurate representations of women in the colonial literature, and rectifying their glaring absence in both scholarship and the public record.